houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 1.1 Conceptual Analysis

 Conceptually, for a backreference to refer to a capturing group's submatch, we have to store the value of that submatch in memory to later reference it.
-In the aforementioned HTML tag parser example, if the capturing group's submatch is `'p'` (in the tag `<p>`), we need to store the value `'p'`, so that the backreference `\1` may refer to it.
+In the aforementioned HTML tag parser example, if the capturing group's submatch is `'p'` (from the tag `<p>`), we need to store the value `'p'`, so that the backreference `\1` may refer to it.
 So, backreferences rely on memory.
 A fortiori, JavaScript regular expressions rely on memory.

 ## 2. The Theory Behind Regular Expressions